delta94/brandonskerritt.github.io/_posts/2018-02-19-Linear-Algebra.md

 We can scale a matrix by a real number, R, like so:

 $$ C = rA \ space in \space which \space [c_{ij}] = [r * {a_ij}] = [ra_{ij}]$$

+## Transposition of matrix

+Suppose we have a matrix called A. The transposition $$A^t$$ is formed by "swapping the rows and columns" The entries in the first row become the entries in the first column, the entries in the second row become the entries in the second column aod so on.

 ## Multiplying Matrices